okta/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 {% img blog/microservices-spring-oauth/okta-login.png alt:"Okta Sign-In Form" width:"800" %}{: .center-image }

-Enter the credentials you created your account with and you'll see a list of good beers as a result.
+Enter the credentials you created your account with, and you'll see a list of good beers as a result.

 {% img blog/microservices-spring-oauth/good-beers.png alt:"Good Beers" width:"800" %}{: .center-image }

 If you try to navigate to `http://localhost:8081/home`, it won't work.
-This is because you need to add [Spring Cloud Security](https://cloud.spring.io/spring-cloud-security/) to `edge-service/pom.xml` in order to relay the access token for the Zuul proxy.
+This is because you need to add [Spring Cloud Security](https://cloud.spring.io/spring-cloud-security/) to `edge-service/pom.xml` to relay the access token for the Zuul proxy.

 ```xml
 <dependency>